dmbarbour/wikilon/docs/ApplicationModel.md

         [{&hidden}{&opaque}{&frozen}]%

-This structure is preserved on import/export but trivially eliminated by simplifiers.
-It is extensible with ad-hoc new attributes (todos, deprecation, authorship, categories, relations, deprecation, licensing, decay models, etc.) and has no need for runtime semantics.
-A reverse lookup can find all uses of a token.
-It's voluminous, but space is cheap.
-The main disadvantage is that most other dictionary applications will need to recognize and handle this structure, too.
+It is extensible with ad-hoc new attributes: todos, deprecation, authorship, categories, relations, deprecation, licensing, decay models, automatic testing, cache and quota control, security, etc. I expect attributes will be common enough that I've introduced a specialized syntax to my claw view: `(hidden opaque frozen)` desugars to the above.
+Attributes have no runtime semantics.
+Dropping the block of annotations via `%` helps clarify this, e.g. a runtime will generally eliminate the entire block during a simplification pass and never wonder what `{&category:math}` is supposed to do.

-Note: These attributes only affect a dictionary optimizer.
-The *frozen* attribute is not a security attribute.
-If a developer wants to modify the definition for a frozen word, he can do so.
-Though, a development environment is free to warn the user about the potential issues.
+Note: The *frozen* attribute is not a security attribute.
+If developers want to modify the definition of a frozen word, they may do so.
+At worse, they'll face a "do you *really* want to do this?" dialog.
+Security attributes may have potential utility, though.
+They're discretionary, but we can enforce them if a dictionary is gated behind a service API.
+See security, below.

 ## Parallelism in Dictionary Applications